PriyankaTiwary123/AutoComplete/questions.md

 ### 5. Global Styles

-We can also use some libraries like `Bootsratp` and CSS properties like `flexbox`, `breakpoints` with` media query` to achieve responsiveness.
+Along with CSS types mentioned above we can also use some libraries like `Bootsratp` and CSS properties like `flexbox`, `breakpoints` with` media query` to achieve responsiveness.

 ---

 # 11.How to render an HTML string coming from the server.

-There are few motheods to render an HTML string coming from the server :
+There are few methods to render an HTML string coming from the server :

 1. Using `Dompurify` Library
 2. Using `ReactHtmlParser` library